manuganji/manuganji.github.io/about.md

 modified: 2014-01-29
 ---

-Here I share the programming stuff that I learn.
-Many times it's for my own reference.
+Here I share my professional learnings.
+Many times it's for my own future reference.
 It might help people stuck with similar problems.
 I have seen a lot of professional growth due to the efforts of various opensource communities.
 This is my small way of giving back.

-I love elegant stuff like Python which abstract away the needless complexity.
-These days I'm spending a lot of time with [Node.js](http://nodejs.org/), [CoffeeScript](http://coffeescript.org/), [Meteor](http://meteor.com), [Python](http://python.org) and [Django](http://djangoproject.com)

 # Toolkit